lucnsdev/ProcessoSeletivoIA/README.md

    ↓
 .tflite: 129 KB
 ```

-Uma redução de até 70 a 90%.
+Uma redução de 88% no tamanho do arquivo do modelo.